Saleem Shehzad

 Saleem Shehzad (born March 1946) is a Pakistani film, television, and radio singer.
-He is known for his song, "Piyar Ki Yaad Nigahon Mein Sajaye Rakhna", playback vocalized for the Urdu movie Talaash in 1976.
+He is known for his song, Piyar Ki Yaad Nigahon Mein Sajaye Rakhna, playback vocalized for the Urdu movie Talaash in 1976.

-Early life and career
+Early life

-Shehzad was born in March 1945, in Ajmer, British India.
+Shehzad was born in March 1945, in Ajmer, British India, near the shrine of Khwaja Moinuddin Chishti.
 His family migrated to Karachi, Pakistan after the partition in 1947.
-His father Azeem Prem Raagi was a poet who wanted his son to be a singer.
-Shehzad got his early music training from Ustaad Baray Ghulam Ali Khan who was residing in Lahore.
+His father Azim Prem "Ragi" was a Sufi poet and singer specializing in ghazal and qawwali who wanted his son to be a singer as well.
+His mother stitched clothes for Noor Jehan.
+Shehzad got his early music training from Ustad Bade Ghulam Ali Khan who was residing in Lahore and was a friend of his father.
+Saleem began playing the harmonium in childhood and was largely self-taught through observation and practice.
+He later learned the piano, sitar, and tabla, and completed a graduate degree at Karachi University.

+Career

+Early years: radio

-Shehzad's career as a playback singer started with a song sung for the film, "Savera", released in 1959.
-In 1962, he won a film competition that was held to select singers for a movie, "Hum Ek Hein" in Lahore.
-His first song, "Onchay Onchay Mehalon Mein Dekho", was penned by Fayyaz Hashmi and composed by M. Ali Sharif.
-In 1964, he was offered a job at Radio Pakistan, Lahore, where he served for the next eighteen years and recorded over two thousand songs, ghazals, and Na'ats.
+Shehzad's career as a playback singer started with a song sung for the film, Savera, released in 1959.
+In 1962, he won a film competition that was held to select singers for a movie, Hum Ek Hein in Lahore.
+His first song, Onchay Onchay Mehalon Mein Dekho, was penned by Fayyaz Hashmi and composed by M. Ali Sharif.
+In 1964, he was offered a job at Radio Pakistan, Lahore, where he served for the next eighteen years and recorded over 2,000 songs, ghazals, and na'ats.
+During that time, he continued his training under Ustad Khursheed Ahmed Bode, who had also trained Mohammed Rafi.

+Peak years: cinema

-In 1964, the composer Sohail Rana picked Shehzad as a playback vocalist for his film, "Heera Aur Pathar".
-In the film, Shehzad sang a duet, along with Talat Siddiqui, "Mujhay Ik Larky Se Piyar Ho Gaya", that became a hit of the time.
-His other hit song, "Mohabbat Ke Diye Jala Lo", came from the movie, "Aslam o Alaikum" in 1969.
-In 1976, he recorded a song, "Piyar Ki Yaad Nigahon Mein Sajaye Rakhna", for the film "Talash", that later became his identity.
-His last movie as a playback singer was Moeen Akhtar's "Mr. K2", which was released in 1995.
+In 1964, the composer Sohail Rana picked Shehzad as a playback vocalist for his film, Heera Aur Pathar.
+In the film, Shehzad sang a duet, along with Talat Siddiqui, Mujhay Ik Larky Se Piyar Ho Gaya, that became a hit of the time.
+His other hit song, Mohabbat Ke Diye Jala Lo, came from the movie, Asalam o Alaikum in 1969.
+In 1976, he recorded a song, Piyar Ki Yaad Nigahon Mein Sajaye Rakhna, for the film Talash, that later became his identity.
+The melody was later reused in the 1978 Hindi film Kasme Vaade, composed by R. D. Burman, with revised lyrics beginning Pyar Ke Rang Se Tu Dil Ko Sajaye Rakhna.
+His last movie as a playback singer was Moeen Akhtar's Mr. K2, which was released in 1995.
+In total, he sung for some 60 films in Pakistan.